arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 | Pixels | 0x6C | 0x36 | Software |
 | Thermo | 0x44 | 0x44 | No |

-When scanning for I²C addresses on the bus, you might find the modulino using the **Hardware I²C Address**.
+When scanning for I²C addresses on the bus, you might find the Modulino node using the **Hardware I²C Address**.
 However, you should always use the **Modulino I²C Address** when using the official Modulino library.

 ## General Troubleshooting

-### Module Not Responding
+### Node Not Responding

-If your Modulino's power LED isn't on or the module isn't responsive:
+If your Modulino's power LED isn't on or the node isn't responsive:
 - Ensure both the board and the Modulino are connected to your computer
 - Verify that the power LEDs on both are lit
 - Check that the QWIIC cable is properly clicked into place
-- Verify the module is receiving 3.3V power
+- Verify the node is receiving 3.3V power

 ### Library Not Installed Properly